Wickside is currently a polluted, canal-side industrial no man’s land in Hackney, East London, a waste transfer site with no homes and just 21 jobs.

 Early on in the design process we invented the slogan that Wickside is not one place but many.
 The vision is for a place that people go to for one reason and stay for another.

 A highly visible, gateway project, it adds momentum to the regeneration of this part of London.
-Key routes that we are proposing link Hackney Wick to Fish Island, bridge the canal and connect to existing and future developments at Hackney Wick station.
+Key new routes link Hackney Wick to Fish Island, bridge the canal and connect to existing and future developments at Hackney Wick station.

-Wickside was announced Overall Winner in the 2017 New London Architecture Awards.
+Wickside was Overall Winner in the 2017 New London Architecture Awards.

-Scroll down to the video which communicates our early vision for Wickside.
+The video above communicates our early vision for Wickside.
 The film created a narrative and a brief for the project, and helped all stakeholders unite behind a shared vision for the area's development.

 A palette of standard asphalt roadways, granite kerbs, concrete pavers and traditional road markings brokers the connection between this new environment and the authentic city around it.